trethore/jcefmaven/README.template.md

 ## Requirements

-- Java 8 or later
+- Java 17 or later

 ## Limitations

 - No OSR mode supported on win-arm64 (no jogamp)
 - `CefApp.addAppHandler(...)` should not be used.
 Use `builder.setAppHandler(...)` instead (requires a `CefMavenAppHandlerAdapter`)
-- To run on JDK 16 or later:
+- When running on Java 17 or later:

 To use on MacOSX, add the following JVM flags: